 permanent total aphasia means total and irreversible loss of speech with no intelligible vocalisation possible and incapacity to communicate in order to manage day-to-day activities.
 The loss must be confirmed to be total and irreversible at least three months after speech was first lost.
-Loss of speech due to psychological reasons and hysterical loss of speech are excluded.
+Loss of speech due to psychological reasons is excluded.